JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 ### Avoid using text-shadow, box-shadow, border-radius, gradient, opacity, CSS RGBA, and image transparency

 These styling effects can slow down the scrolling in the WebKit.
 The issues with `text-shadow` and `box-shadow` are already resolved in the current WebKit, but the Android version of WebKit hasn’t been fixed yet.
 So, use them on scrolling areas sparingly; visit the [WebKit bug website](http://goo.gl/SJf87) for additional information.
 Also, using the `opacity` and CSS `RGBA` properties in CSS may interfere with hardware accelerated rendering in the scroll view.
-If these effects are needed, use lightweight _.png_</span> graphics that combine many of these effects into one static image or experiment with how much you can do in CSS3 and how much you will need to statically create.
+If these effects are needed, use lightweight _.png_ graphics that combine many of these effects into one static image or experiment with how much you can do in CSS3 and how much you will need to statically create.
 This is especially required for scrolling or animating areas of your application.

 ### Use CSS3 Transitions instead of JavaScript animations